developez/sisob-academic-data-extractor/README.md

 This project is a fork of SISOB DATA EXTRACTOR, one of the results of the SISOB project (http://sisob.lcc.uma.es).
 The SISOB project was supported by the European Commission, call FP7-SCIENCE-IN-SOCIETY-2010-1, as a Collaborative Project under the 7th Framework Program, Grant agreement number 266588.
 SISOB Data Extractor has been development by the (IA)2 Research Group (http://iaia.lcc.uma.es) at the University of Málaga (Spain) (http://www.uma.es) in collaboration with the Fondazione Roselli (http://www.personalweb.unito.it/aldo.geuna/).

-I was the main developer of the "SISOB DATA EXTRACTOR" under directions by my chiefs while I was working for the University of Málaga in the (IA)2 Researcher Group as researcher, I make this fork to maintain my own version of the project after the final release to add more functionalities and also to show code developed for job opportunities.

-Contact: dlopezgonzalez@gmail.com .
-Daniel López González, software developer.

 INFORMATION AND INSTRUCTIONS
 ============================